hayas1/tfgh/README.md

 Should do terraform apply in local machine as [manual operation section](#manual-operation).

 ## Update repository files
 Modify repository files in [/terraform/module/repository/github](/terraform/module/repository/github).
 When Create pull request, it will be labeled with `update-files`.
-When merge it, terraform apply will be executed in GitHub Actions with `-replace 'module.repositories.github_repository_pull_request.managed'` for recreate pull request to update files.
+When merge it, terraform apply will be executed in GitHub Actions like `-replace 'module.repositories.*.github_repository_pull_request.managed'`(actually, splat expansion is not supported here) for recreate pull request to update files.